Helen Wellings: Consumer advocacy and television career

 In 1986, she was appointed by the ABC as the host of The Investigators, a new factual television series focused on consumer affairs and rights.
 The series was one of the ABC's highest-rating programs in its history, and ran for eleven years from 1985 to 1995, when it was cancelled.

 After the cancellation of The Investigators, Wellings moved to the Seven Network where she was appointed host of Today Tonight, going on the work as the senior consumer affairs reporter for the program.
 After the cancellation of Today Tonight, she was appointed as a Consumer Editor for Seven News.

 Personal life

 Wellings was born in Leeton, New South Wales.
 She was married to barrister Rod Weaver until 2006.
 She had one child, Nick Weaver, a musician, who died from cancer in 2021.

+Wellings was appointed as a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to the media, and to consumer affairs".